 Funding: This work was funded by the National Health and Medical Research Council (NHMRC) of Australia (ID APP1160046, APP1037304, APP1102926 and APP1098244).
 D.P.M. is an NHMRC Senior Principal Research Fellow and Senior Scientist at QIMRB.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 Acknowledgements: We thank Mary Duke for maintenance of the S. japonicum lifecycle at QIMRB.
-We also appreciate the local field and clinical staff in Palapag, Northern Samar for the collection of the clinical samples.
+We also appreciate the efforts of the local field and clinical staff in Palapag, Northern Samar for the collection of the clinical samples.

 Conflicts of Interest: All authors: No reported conflicts.